hemnath-github/DeloitteSummerInternR2/README.md

 Tool :
 **Tableau** - For Importing datasets, create Function or Metrics and Dashboard Creation.

-Get the database from the provided datasource file.
+Get the database from the provided data source file.

 **hint : All datasets are cleaned from the given source.**